Browse by Topic

 What are the advantages of posting a job as a team?

+Job listings posted by the team (or a team owner) appear on your team profile for higher visibility.
+Designers can easily search for teams and even look for teams that are hiring.
 Additionally, team jobs have an avatar next to their listing on the main Jobs page which links to their team profile.

 How can I update the credit card used for my team?